frkn2076/SmartContract/README.md

 # SmartContract
-A sample smart contract with Hardhat
+A sample block-chain smart contract with Hardhat